the-turing-way/the-turing-way/book/content/rdm/spreadsheets.md

 - Each cell should contain information on one thing: separate multiple pieces of information to different cells
 - Create a data dictionary
 - Don't include calculations in the raw data files: make the file with raw data read-only!
-- Don’t use font color or highlighting, consider adding another variable/column for this information
+- Don’t use font, color or highlighting, consider adding another variable/column for this information
 - Choose descriptinve names for observations and variables and make sure there are no spaces or special characters in the names
 - Make backups
 - Use data validation to avoid data entry mistakes